NANOBYTECOMPUTERS/DonsBot/README.md

 ## Overview
 Dons Bot is a rewrite of Sunone_Aimbot.
-It leverages the YOLOV11 models, PyTorch, and various other tools to automatically target and aim at enemies within the game.
-The AI model in repository has been trained on more than 30,000 images from popular first-person shooter games like Warface, Destiny 2, Battlefield (all series), Fortnite, The Finals, CS2 and more.
+It leverages the YOLOV11 models, PyTorch, and various other tools to automatically target and aim at enemies within the games like Warface, Destiny 2, Battlefield (all series), Fortnite, The Finals, CS2.
 > [!WARNING]
 > Use it at your own risk, There is NO guarentee this will not get you banned!